sorbet/sorbet/website/docs/error-reference.md

 ## 5003

 Sorbet failed to parse a method signature.
-For more documentation on what's valid `sig` syntax, see [Method Signatures](sigs.md).
+For more documentation on valid `sig` syntax, see [Method Signatures](sigs.md).

 ## 5004